Restaurant Marketing - 16 Marketing Strategies For Growth

 Try these tricks for an added bonus:

-- Spread the word by asking customers to check-in with social sites like Yelp when they sign into your Wi-Fi.
+- Spread the word by asking customers to check-in with social sites like Yelp when they sign in to your guest WiFi.

 - Engage customers with shareable deals, customized for each social media site so their friends can share, too.